- Example

 Section headings

-Section headings must have a name and can:
+Section headings must have a name.
+For protected branches only, they can:

 - Require approval (default).